 Why do I need a Rutgers ID Card

 All new Rutgers University – New Brunswick students are expected to upload a photo, according to established guidelines, in order to obtain their Rutgers ID Card.
-(RU ID).
-The RU ID is used for access to facilities such as health centers, residence halls, recreation centers, career fairs, libraries and dining halls.
+The Rutgers ID card is used for access to facilities such as health centers, residence halls, recreation centers, career fairs, libraries and dining halls.
 It is also used for identification for classes, exams, as well as the Knight Mover, and it can be used as a debit-card, if funds are loaded, for books, food, etc.

 To upload a photo, please log into your Enrollment Pathway and click on Rutgers ID Card on your checklist.
 From there, follow the instructions on the screen to upload your photo, ensuring you have the appropriate background and other photo criteria.
 Upon submission, you will receive an automatic confirmation of your photo being received.
 Once your photo has been approved, you will receive an additional confirmation email and a green check mark will appear on the Enrollment Pathway.